jkbstrmen/snark-tool/README.md

 at your option.

 ## To be noted
 Package and all its parts are WIP.
+Package's API can change rapidly from version to version.